Complete and submit an Application for Admission and Scholarships

-Completed applications can be submitted online, brought in to BRTC’s Admissions Office, or mailed to:
+Completed applications can be submitted online (see Apply Now on the right side of this page), brought in to BRTC’s Admissions Office, or mailed to:

 You cannot register for classes until all paperwork has been submitted and approved.